syncfusion-content/typescript-docs/TypeScript/Autocomplete/Validation.md

 ---
 layout: post
 title: Validation in TypeScript AutoComplete widget | Syncfusion
-description: Getting started with validation for the TypeScript AutoComplete control its elements and more.
+description: Learn here about getting started with Syncfusion TypeScript AutoComplete control, its elements, and more.
 platform: TypeScript
 control: AutoComplete
 documentation: ug